 This method involves comparing the subject business to similar businesses that have been recently sold.
 It relies on finding comparable transactions to establish a market-based value.

 First, a business can be (and often is) worth substantially more than the difference between assets and debts as shown on a company balance sheet.
-Businesses often have significant value that exceeds the value of physical assets, and consideration must be given to the value of expected future business profits and other intangible aspects that do not show up in financial statements.
+Businesses often have significant value that exceeds the value of physical assets, both in the value of expected future business profits and other intangible aspects that do not show up in financial statements.

-Second, valuing a business is complicated.
-Most owners of businesses have no idea what their business is worth, never mind how each state would interpret and adjust value in the divorce context.
+Second, most owners of businesses have no idea what their business is worth, never mind how each state would interpret and adjust value in the divorce context.
 As such, it may be expensive to have a business professionally valued.
-However, often this cost is inconsequential to the overall value that could be lost by one spouse in a divorce that accepted a value that was inequitable.
+However, often this cost is inconsequential for a spouse in a divorce who places exceptional value in a business they own.

-Third, a thorough valuation requires a lot of information.
-Such information includes quantitative information such as company financials as well as qualitative information such as how the company is managed and its competitive strengths and risks.
-Gathering the right information can be challenging in the best of times and can be even more burdensome in the divorce setting.
+Third, a thorough valuation requires a lot of information, including company financials, documentation, how the company is managed, and assessments of its competitive strengths and risks.
+Gathering the right information can be challenging in the best of times but can be even more burdensome in the divorce setting.

 Finally, valuations are performed at a point in time.
-Values regularly change based on company specific outcomes (internal factors) as well as economic and market-based changes (external factors).
-It is imperative that the valuation date is agreed upon as part of a divorce process.
-If valuations have been performed in the past, it is important to consider whether such value remains appropriate and is representative of the current company and market conditions.
+Values regularly change based on company-specific outcomes (internal factors) and economic and market-based changes (external factors).
+The valuation date must be agreed upon as part of a divorce process.
+Previous valuations may or may not remain appropriate and representative of the current company and the surrounding market conditions.

 Other Issues of Business Ownership in a Divorce